asmi2604/EdTech-student-outcome-prediction/README.md

 are visible in the data weeks before the formal dropout occurs.

 **4. Pass rate varies 20%+ across modules**
-Some modules consistently underperform — pointing to content design issues, not just student behaviour.
+Some modules consistently underperform, pointing to content design issues, not just student behaviour.

 ---